-- 157. Under PRC law, county and provincial forestry bureaus have no authority to issue confirmation letters.
+- 168. Under PRC law, county and provincial forestry bureaus have no authority to issue confirmation letters.
 Such letters cannot be relied upon in a court of law to resolve a dispute and are not a guarantee of title.
-Notwithstanding this, during the Class Period, Sino made the following misrepresentations: - (a) In the 2006 AIF: "In addition, for the purchased tree plantations, we have obtained confirmations from the relevant forestry bureaus that we have the legal right to own the purchased tree plantations for which we have not received certificates" [emphasis added]; and - (b) In the 2007 AIF: "For our Purchased Tree Plantations, we have applied for the relevant Plantation Rights Certificates with the competent local forestry departments.
+Notwithstanding this, during the Class Period, Sino made the following misrepresentations: - (a) In the 2005 AIF: "In addition, for the purchased tree plantations, we have obtained confirmations from the relevant forestry bureaus that we have the legal right to own the purchased tree plantations for which we have not received certificates" [emphasis added]: - (b) In the 2006 AIF: "In addition, for the purchased tree plantations, we have obtained confirmations from the relevant forestry bureaus that we have the legal right to own the purchased tree plantations for which we have not received certificates" [emphasis added]; and - (c) In the 2007 AIF: "For our Purchased Tree Plantations, we have applied for the relevant Plantation Rights Certificates with the competent local forestry departments.
 As the relevant locations where we purchased our Purchased Tree Plantations have not fully implemented the new form Plantation Rights Certificate, we are not able to obtain all the corresponding Plantation Rights Certificates for our Purchased Tree Plantations.
 In this connection, we obtained confirmation on our ownership of our Purchased Tree Plantations from the relevant forestry departments." [emphasis added]

-E. Misrepresentations relating to Sino's Relationships with its AIs
+E. Misrepresentations relating to Sino's Relationships with its Als

-- 158. In addition to the misrepresentations alleged above in relation to Sino's AIs, including those alleged in Section VI.C hereof (Misrepresentations relating to Sino's Related Party Transactions), Sino made the following misrepresentations during the Class Period in relation to its relationships with it AIs. - (i) Sino Misrepresents the Degree of its Reliance on its AIs - 159.
+- 169. In addition to the misrepresentations alleged above in relation to Sino's AIs, including those alleged in Section VI.C hereof (Misrepresentations relating to Sino's Related Party Transactions), Sino made the following misrepresentations during the Class Period in relation to its relationships with it AIs. - (i) Sino Misrepresents the Degree of its Reliance on its AIs - 170.
+On March 31, 2006, Sino issued and filed on SEDAR its 2005 AIF.
+In that AIF, Sino stated that "We intend to reduce our reliance on authorized intermediaries going forward." - 171.
 On March 30, 2007, Sino issued and filed on SEDAR its 2006 AIF.
-In that AIF, Sino stated:

-...PRC laws and regulations require foreign companies to obtain licenses to engage in any business activities in the PRC.
+In that AIF, Sino stated: - ...PRC laws and regulations require foreign companies to obtain licenses to engage in any business activities in the PRC.
 As a result of these requirements, we currently engage in our trading activities through PRC authorized intermediaries that have the requisite business licenses.
 There is no assurance that the PRC government will not take action to restrict our ability to engage in trading activities through our authorized intermediaries.
 In order to reduce our reliance on the authorized intermediaries, we intend to use a WFOE in the PRC to enter into contracts directly with suppliers of raw timber, and then process the raw timber, or engage others to process raw timber on its behalf, and sell logs, wood chips and wood-based products to customers, although it would not be able to engage in pure trading activities.